CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The `Peripheries` domain links the `Heat Radiator`, `Solar Array`, and `Docking Port` services from which data about those peripheries are gathered so as `UIComponents` for bootstrapping the screens' development.

 The linked services use the `Network` and `Radio` core modules.
 These provide the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE (Bluetooth Low Energy) or other technology which would connect to the solar array or heat radiator.
-Further, `UIComponents` are used to bootstrap the design and `Persistence` is used for a database operations.
+Further, `UIComponents` are used to bootstrap the design and `Persistence` is used for database operations.

 ### Cosmonaut